-The dinoflagellate-cyst studies have provided a number of important new observations.
-The first well-calibrated Neogene and Oligocene dinocyst record of the Southern Ocean was discovered at Site 1168.
-These microfossils are extremely abundant and, with sporomorphs, are common in the Upper Cretaceous to lowermost Oligocene successions.
-Together with palynofacies analysis, there is a great potential for wellcalibrated high-resolution biostratigraphy.
-Dinoflagellate cysts appear to provide the sole biostratigraphic means for age assessment of the critical uppermost Eocene-lowermost Oligocene interval (the so-called "barren green sands"), although sporomorphs are present as well.
+The dinoflagellate-cyst studies have provided a number of surprises.
+The first Neogene and Oligocene dinocyst record of the Southern Ocean was discovered at Site 1168, with excellent calibration.
+These microfossils are massively abundant and, with sporomorphs, are common in the Upper Cretaceous to lowermost Oligocene successions.
+Together with palynofacies analysis, there is a great potential for well-calibrated high-resolution biostratigraphy.
+Dinoflagellate cysts appear to provide the sole biostratigraphic means for age assessment of the critical uppermost Eocene-lowermost Oligocene interval (the so-called "barren green sands"), whereas sporomorphs are present as well.
 Together with the diatoms, the palynomorphs will allow detailed paleoenvironmental interpretation.
-Postcruise paleoenvironmental and paleoclimatological studies, including "land-sea correlation" may be possible on time scales down to <20-k.y. cycles.
-Also, the first well-calibrated Paleogene dinocysts and sporomorph records from the Southern Hemisphere should result from postcruise studies.
+Postcruise paleoenvironmental and paleoclimatological studies, including "land-sea correlation" are possible on all conceivable time scales, down to <20-k.y. cyclicities.
+Also, the first well-calibrated Paleogene dinoflagellate and sporomorph records from the Southern Hemisphere should result from postcruise studies.
 Cores have yielded the best imaginable material to study the variability of dinocyst morphology, notably within the Deflandrea phosphoritica and Areosphaeridium diktyoplokum-Enneadocysta partridgei groups.

-Future stable isotopic studies on planktonic foraminifers, together with quantitative analysis of diatoms, nannofossils, and dinocysts, should be useful for detailed reconstruction of the sea-surface paleotemperatures, paleoproductivity, and other paleoenvironmental parameters, such as fluctuations in the position of the Subtropical Convergence.
+Future stable isotopic studies on planktonic foraminifers, together with quantitative analysis of diatoms, nannofossils, and dinocysts, should be useful for detailed reconstruction of the sea surface paleotemperatures and paleoproductivity and other paleoenvironmental parameters, such as fluctuations in the position of the Subtropical Convergence.
 An outstanding biostratigraphic contribution resulting from Leg 189 will be an integrated zonation scheme, including the six microfossil groups for the Oligocene to the Quaternary for this sector of the Southern Ocean.